Skip to main content

 How much exercise does a Beagle need?

-Most adult Beagles benefit from 60–90 minutes of daily activity.
+Most adult Beagles benefit from 60–90 minutes of daily activity, including walks and mental enrichment like scent games.

 How big do Beagles get?